tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-requirements.md

 DNS resolver.

 Domain-specific resolver discovery mechanisms additionally need to provide some information about the applicability and capabilities of encrypted resolvers.
-This information could either be provisioned, or be discovered based on clients actively trying to access content.
+This information can either be provisioned or can be discovered based on clients actively trying to access content.

 # Privacy and security requirements {#priv-sec}